-- , only 10 percent of people who are mentally stable are addicted to drugs, compared to:
+According to the University of Utah’s Genetic Science Learning Center, only 10% of people who are mentally stable are addicted to drugs, compared to:

-- 27 percent of people suffering from major depressive disorder
+- 27% of people suffering from major depressive disorder

-- 61 percent of people diagnosed with bipolar I disorder
+- 61% of people diagnosed with bipolar I disorder

 - State-run detox treatment programs